 Even better, lenders in their network offer unsecured loans.
-So unlike title loans, no collateral is required to qualify, and your assets won’t be at risk.
+So unlike title loans and other secured loans, no collateral is required to qualify, and your assets won’t be at risk.

 Instead, they only require that you be at least 18 years of age, be a U.S. citizen or legal resident, have a steady source of income, and have an open checking account to receive the funds.

 If you’re interested in learning more, check out our full review.

 PersonalLoans.com is another popular loan marketplace geared towards helping those with bad credit scores find the fast cash they need.